 Dating is ambiguous.
 Trying to build and cultivate a healthy relationship takes a lot of work.
 It takes vigilance to keep asking questions, seeking answers that match with your idea of where your new flight plan might go.
 As a couple, you’ve got to begin building trust and establishing clear lines of communication.

 Sarcasm and passive-aggression have no place in the house of love.
 Sarcasm is a poor form of communication.
-Often, we use passive-aggressive statements to check to see if our partner really loves us, is really paying attention.
+Often, we use passive-aggressive statements to check to see if our partner really loves us, and is really paying attention.
 Sarcasm is a trap.
-You think your being funny, playful, and teasing.
+You think you’re being funny, playful, and teasing.
 What you are doing is trying to communicate some frustration or unspoken complaint about the relationship.
 If that’s what you want to do, say it.
 Don’t joke about it.
 Don’t leave dangling silences between your communications (waiting hours to text your lover back) as a way of applying pressure or showing your indifference.

 We need to eliminate miscommunications.
 We need to establish a solid and honest feedback loop between us.
 In your eyes, your words, your smile, I am looking for information all the time.
 Don’t make our connection about laying traps and seeing if I’ll step in them.

 Don’t be sarcastic about what you want to do tonight.
 “Well, maybe we should actually go out tonight.”
-NO. Just say what you would like to do, leave the joke and the attitude outside.
+NO. Just say what you would like to do, and leave the joke and the attitude outside.
 Love is not a test.
 Love is not a series of traps.
 And the minute I feel like my partner is putting down passive-aggressive traps I’m going to not only step in them, I’m going to try and blow them up with my heavy foot stomp.

 Let’s Be Clear About What We Want

 It’s not easy.
 I know that today my ideas about what I’m looking for are changing.
-As I move forward, I’ve got to become more conscious of my NEED to move things towards living together and ask myself, “Why give up all this autonomy I’ve established?”
+As I move forward, I’ve got to become more conscious of my NEED to move things toward living together and ask myself, “Why give up all this autonomy I’ve established?”
 Why fire up the time machine and keep examining the relationship from the “lifetime partner” lens?
 It may not be helpful.

 What I want in my next lover: